 This basket holds extra paper products for picnics, barbecues, and even just for nights when you don’t feel like doing dishes.

 These baskets on top of open lockers hold seasonal items when not in use.
 The small baskets below hold gloves and hats in the Winter and swim goggles and bug spray in the Summer.
+The number labels are just for fun.

 A large laundry basket holds our outdoor and pool toys.
 The box behind it holds more milk crates to keep the inside of the box organized.

-Are you ready to get organized?
+Are you ready to get your home organized?